A Free Lunch in LLM Compression: Revisiting Retraining after Pruning: Introduction

 \section{Introduction}

-\glspl{llm} have revolutionized \gls{nlp} with state-of-the-art performance across a wide range of tasks from text generation to code synthesis.
+\glspl{llm} have revolutionized natural language processing with state-of-the-art performance across a wide range of tasks from text generation to code synthesis.
 However, their scale comes with significant computational and memory demands, posing challenges for both researchers and practitioners.
-Model compression, particularly post-training pruning \citep{Han2015, Gale2019, Hoefler2021}, addresses these bottlenecks by identifying and removing redundant weights in pretrained \glspl{nn}, yielding \emph{sparse} models with reduced inference costs.
+Model compression, particularly post-training pruning, addresses these bottlenecks by identifying and removing redundant weights in pretrained \glspl{nn}, yielding \emph{sparse} models with reduced inference costs \citep{Han2015, Gale2019, Hoefler2021}.